adavarski/AWS-UAP/README.md

 - uap-dynamodb-provisioner
   - Docker image, running Ansible & CloudFormation to provision and decommission AWS DynamoDB table used to store client inventory settings.
-  - Terraform modules for WS DynamoDB table used to store client inventory settings.
+  - Terraform modules for AWS DynamoDB table used to store client inventory settings.

 - uap-rds-provisioner
   - Docker image, running Ansible & CloudFormation to provision and decommission UAP AWS RDS stacks.